| Prenatal ultrasound examinations

 apparent.
 The fourth ventricle is not visualized.
 The region of the cerebellar

 vermis appears unduly prominent and the petrous bones show scalloping.
+Many of these same features are

 now becoming apparent on ultrasound examination as expertise with the technique